riyaroshan/Hybrid-Approach-to-Text-Image-Steganography/README.md

-Title of mini project :- Hybrid Approach to Text & Image Steganography using AES and LSB Technique
+<h1>Hybrid Approach to Text & Image Steganography using AES and LSB Technique</h1>

 Platform we are using :-
 Python : Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
 Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.